alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     virtualservice.networking.istio.io/prototype-kit created
     ```

-### Check the service, virtualservice, destinatiorule and Kubernetes Deployment are live
+### Check the service, virtualservice, destinationrule and Kubernetes Deployment are live

 1. Check that the Kubernetes Deployment is live: